U.S. flag

 • The Office of Financial Readiness, Department of Defense

-Join the Department of Defense (Office of Financial Readiness, Office of Military Community and Family Policy, and the Military Services) in promoting Financial Capability Month (FINCAP).
-Throughout the month of April, DoD will promote the fundamentals of financial literacy with the aim of increasing the economic security of service members, their spouses and their families.
+The Department of Defense (Office of Financial Readiness, Office of Military Community and Family Policy, and the Military Services) provides information on the fundamentals of financial literacy with the aim of increasing the economic security of service members, their spouses and their families.

 Office of Financial Readiness logo